Fine-Grained Cryptanalysis: Tight Conditional Bounds for Dense k-SUM and k-XOR: Introduction

 Our work provides yet another reduction for a cryptography-related problem, however the context of reduction in our case is somewhat different.
 While previous works prove security of (mainly theoretical) \emph{classes of cryptographic primitives}, based on well-founded hardness assumptions, our work shows \emph{a bound on the possible effectiveness of an important class of cryptanalytic algorithms} that are widely used for breaking cryptosystems.
 Thus, our results also have more practical significance.

-\paragraph{Asymptotic hardness for dense $k$-SUM.} Finally, a very recent work related to ours is the paper~\cite{BDV20} by Brakerski, Stephens-Davidowitz, and Vaikuntanathan, which proves asymptotic optimality of the $k$-tree algorithm for average-case $k$-SUM by reducing it from \emph{worst-case complexity of lattice problems}.
+\paragraph{Asymptotic hardness for dense $k$-SUM.} Finally, a recent work related to ours is the paper~\cite{BDV20} by Brakerski, Stephens-Davidowitz, and Vaikuntanathan, which proves asymptotic optimality of the $k$-tree algorithm for average-case $k$-SUM (whose complexity is $N^{O(1/\log k)}$) by reducing it from \emph{worst-case complexity of lattice problems}.
 While~\cite{BDV20} is related to our work, the results of the two papers are complementary due to several important differences which we summarize below.

-First,~\cite{BDV20} yields asymptotic bounds as $k \to \infty$, while our work concentrates on small values of $k$, which are those that usually appear in applications of the $k$-tree algorithm to certain types of cryptanalytic problems.
-In this respect, our result resolves an open problem stated in~\cite[Sec.~1.3]{BDV20} (although our reduction is not from a worst-case problem).
-Second, while the bounds of~\cite{BDV20} are tight only up to a constant multiplicative factor \emph{in the exponent} (and are less relevant for small values of $k$), our reduction is tight up to constant (or logarithmic) factors for certain parameter ranges such as $k=3,4,5$.
-As the reduction of~\cite{BDV20} does not give meaningful results for small values of $k$, it is not clear how to combine our techniques with the ones of~\cite{BDV20} to obtain a reduction from a worst-case problem.
+First,~\cite{BDV20} yields asymptotic bounds as $k \to \infty$, while our work concentrates on small values of $k$, which appear in applications of the $k$-tree algorithm to a different type of cryptanalytic problems.
+In this respect, our result resolves an open problem stated in~\cite[Sec.~1.3]{BDV20}, yet our reduction is not from a worst-case problem (due to various technical differences, it is not clear how to combine our techniques with the ones of~\cite{BDV20} to obtain a reduction from a worst-case problem).
+Second, while the bounds of~\cite{BDV20} are tight up to a constant multiplicative factor in the exponent, our reduction is tight up to constant (or logarithmic) factors for certain parameter ranges such as $k=3,4,5$.
+Third, while the reduction of~\cite{BDV20} is from a different problem, involving lattices, our reduction is from a conjecture in the sparse regime to the dense regime of the same problem (i.e., a \emph{self-reduction}).
+We note that the density (or size) of the instance also plays a role in~\cite{BDV20}, as a faster algorithm for sparser $k$-SUM instances yields a faster algorithm for the corresponding lattice problem.
+Fourth, in addition to $k$-SUM, we also obtain conditional hardness results for the $k$-XOR problem.